Gustavo-HA/Gustavo-HA/README.md

 ---

-## 🏆 A highlight
+## A highlight

-At REST-MEX 2025 — a national NLP competition focused on Mexican tourism reviews — our team placed **6th out of all participating teams**, earning an **honorable mention**.
+At REST-MEX 2025, a national NLP competition focused on Mexican tourism reviews, our team placed **7th out of all participating teams**, earning an **honorable mention**.
 Good times.

 ---

-## 📬 Let's connect
+## Let's connect

 I'm always open to interesting conversations about NLP, LLM systems, or MLOps.
 Feel free to reach out!